Get started by searching below:

 Visual Impairment

-Visual impairment or vision loss is a decreased ability to see that cannot be fixed by usual means, such as glasses.
+Vision loss is a decreased ability to see that cannot be fixed by usual means, such as glasses.
+Visual impairments in children with CP may be treated by wearing an eyepatch or surgery, but results may vary.

 Visual impairments associated with cerebral palsy include: